-The color coding of these color bands on the resistor is used to identify the value and tolerance.
+The color-coding of these color bands on the resistor is used to identify the value and tolerance.
 The power rating of the resistor depends upon the physical size of the resistor.

-There are four different color bands (A, B, C and D printed on the resistor body) as shown in below figure.
+There are four different color bands (A, B, C and D printed on the resistor body) as shown in a below figure.

 Resistor Color Coding

 The first of three bands (A, B, C) which shows the different value.
 And the last band (D) shows the tolerance in percentage.